 Effect: One of four effects is chosen below.
 The leeching takes around 10 minutes, the effects beginning after that time.

-Sanguine Balance – The subject becomes Winded for an Hour, but their effective Grit increases by 1 for the rest of the day.
+Sanguine Balance – The subject becomes Exhausted for an Hour, but their effective Grit increases by 1 for the rest of the day.

 Melancholic Balance – After the subject rests at least 6 hours, Battered is removed, but they become Miserable for the rest of the Event.

 Choleric Balance – Misery is removed as Choleric Bile is drained, but the subject becomes Battered.